Grand Junction Offers Visitors Unexpected Adventure and Bounty

 Biking Trails and Parks

-- Palisade Plunge to Open in Summer 2021: Opening in summer 2021, the much-anticipated Palisade Plunge is set to be one of the longest singletrack downhill mountain bike trails in the U.S. A $3.2M investment nearly 10 years in the making, the 32-mile trail starts at the top of Colorado’s Grand Mesa and descends 6,000 feet in elevation to the town of Palisade near Grand Junction.
+- Palisade Plunge to Open in Summer 2021: Opening in summer 2021, the much-anticipated Palisade Plunge is set to be one of the longest singletrack downhill mountain bike trails in the U.S. A $3.2M investment nearly 10 years in the making, the 32-mile trail starts at the top of Colorado’s Grand Mesa and descends 6,000 feet in elevation to the valley floor near Grand Junction.

 - New Bike Parks at Dos Rios and Hotel Maverick: Adjacent to the new Hotel Maverick, in the middle of the Colorado Mesa University campus, is a brand new, unconventional bike park.
 The new venue has been developed to be a continuous loop and can be ridden without pedaling.
 Bikers of all types are welcome at the new park.
 Another new offering for cyclists is Dos Rios Bike Playground, located in close proximity to the Colorado Riverfront Trail.
 The Playground features four different tracks for riders of all ages and abilities.